Mayfair shots 8-under 62, leads Weir by stroke in Calgary

 “It took me a little bit to find my rhythm,” Weir said.
 “I was a little bit up and down. … Caught fire in the middle of the round with a birdie and an eagle on 10, 11, then just kind of stalled a little bit.
 Had a couple good looks at it and didn’t make them.
 All in all, it was a really good day.”

-Fellow Canadian Stephen Ames was at 64 with Doug Barron and Steve Flesch.
+Calgary resident Stephen Ames was at 64 with Doug Barron and Steve Flesch.
 Ken Duke followed at 65.

 “Ball-striking was very solid, had a lot of opportunities and I made some, which is nice,” Ames said.
 “I left some out there at the same time, but it’s the nature of the game.
 I’m very happy with the way 6 under turned out.”